Lord of Mysteries

-Lord of the Mysteries (诡秘之主 (Guǐ Mì Zhī Zhǔ)) is a Chinese web novel written by Yuan Ye/Cuttlefish That Loves Diving.
+Lord of Mysteries (诡秘之主 (Guǐ Mì Zhī Zhǔ)) is a Chinese web novel written by Yuan Ye/Cuttlefish That Loves Diving.
 Serialized on Qidian from 2018 to 2020, the story blends steampunk, Lovecraftian horror, and Xuanhuan elements in a Victorian era-inspired world.

 Plot

-The story begins in the year 1349 of the Fifth Epoch, on 28th June.
-Zhou Mingrui (周明瑞 (Zhōu Míng Ruì)), a Chinese youth, transmigrates into the body of a university graduate, Klein Moretti (克莱恩.莫雷蒂 (Kè Lái Ēn Mò Léi Dì)), after the latter seemingly commits suicide.

-Finding himself in a world reminiscent of late Victorian era England, Zhou Mingrui (now Klein Moretti) searches for a way to go home.
-After reproducing a ritual that presumably caused his transmigration, he masquerades as a god-like entity and forms an organization known as the 'Tarot Club'.
-He is also later questioned by the police about his friends’ suicides; it is revealed that the police have mystical powers.
-People with mystical powers are called Beyonders.
-Through a series of events, he becomes an official Beyonder (one who is affiliated with the story’s Seven Orthodox Churches), and tries to find out why the original Klein committed suicide while trying to eventually return home.
+The story begins in the year 1349 of the Fifth Epoch, on 28 June.
+Zhou Mingrui (周明瑞 (Zhōu Míngruì)), a Chinese youth, transmigrates into the body of a university graduate, Klein Moretti,.
+He attempts to tries to find out why the original Klein committed suicide, he also trying to return home.
+He has found himself in a world reminiscent of late Victorian England.
+Here, people with mystical powers are called Beyonders.
+He seeks for a way to return home.
+After reproducing a ritual that appears to have caused his transmigration, he poses as a god-like entity and forms an organization known as the 'Tarot Club'.
+He later becomes an official Beyonder, one who is affiliated with the story’s Seven Orthodox Churches.